Kimsec/Stream-Control/readme.md

 If a token is revoked or expires, app.py refresh logic updates the file; guard detects validity returning to healthy automatically.

 ### Chat Commands
-Chat commands are processed via the Twitch EventSub `channel.chat.message` subscription (NOT IRC).
+Chat commands are processed via the Twitch EventSub `channel.chat.message` subscription.
-There is no separate IRC OAuth token; the normal user access token (from `twitch_tokens.json`) must include chat scopes.
+A valid user access token (loaded from `twitch_tokens.json`) is required and must include the chat scopes: `user:read:chat and user:write:chat`.

 Only admins listed in `TWITCH_ADMINS` (comma separated, lowercase) are authorized.
 Commands are CASE SENSITIVE and must match exactly: